-DPT 5500 PHYSICAL THERAPY TESTS AND MEASURES 3 s.h.
+DPT 5500 PHYSICAL THERAPY TESTS AND MEASURES

 This course is designed to introduce students to some of the tests and measures that physical therapists use in the clinical examination as a means to gather information about the patient/client.
-The tests and measures covered include: vital signs, anthropometric measures, musculoskeletal screening tests, postural assessment, goniometry, manual muscle testing, sensory testing, reflex testing, palpation of surface anatomy, and an introduction to joint mobility.
+The tests and measures covered include vital signs, anthropometric measures, musculoskeletal screening tests, postural assessment, goniometry, manual muscle testing, sensory testing, reflex testing, palpation of surface anatomy, and an introduction to joint mobility.
 This course includes laboratory time in order to facilitate psychomotor learning that is essential to the development of sound clinical decision-making skills.

-DPT 5520 FOUNDATIONS OF ACUTE CARE AND PATIENT CARE SKILLS 3 s.h.
+DPT 5520 FOUNDATIONS OF ACUTE CARE AND PATIENT CARE SKILLS